osher/assert-responseLike/README.md

 Installation
 ============

-npm package will be supported (hopefully) soon untill then - download the [zip](https://github.com/osher/assert-responseLike/zipball/master) from github, and extract it to your ./node_modules/ directory.
+download the [zip](https://github.com/osher/assert-responseLike/zipball/master) from github, and extract it to your ./node_modules/ directory.